panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 `values` is the state variable that holds the data of the entire form.
 This is a plain JavaScript object with properties `name`, `color`, `age`, and `habits` corresponding to each input field in the form.

 `set(key)` is a higher-order function that returns on change handlers.
 Its purpose is to avoid writing manually on change handlers for each field in the form.

+For example, `set('name')` returns a handler that updates `values.name` property when a change in the *Name* field happens.

 Open the [demo](https://codesandbox.io/s/form-state-es25p?file=/src/App.js), then type some values into the input fields. `values` object updates accordingly.